"Is AI Causing Electricity Bills to Increase?" blog title with a digital brain graphic.

 Is AI Causing Electricity Bills to Increase?

-The explosion of Artificial Intelligence (AI) and the massive infrastructure required to power its technology are creating an unprecedented surge in electricity demand, directly translating into higher utility bills for homes and businesses across the country.
+The explosion of Artificial Intelligence (AI) and the massive infrastructure required to power its technology are creating an unprecedented surge in electricity demand.
+While experts know this demand is putting historic pressure on the grid, it is currently unclear how much this is directly impacting residential bills right now.

 Why Does AI Need So Much Power?